top of page

 How dock springs work.

-At the moment it reaches the point where any slack in the cable is taken up, the kinetic energy from its entire weight in motion plus the forces from wind, wake, and current pushing on it are deposited on your anchoring hardware.
+At the moment it reaches the point where any slack in the cable is taken up, the kinetic energy from its entire mass in motion plus the forces from wind, wake, and current pushing on it are deposited on your anchoring hardware.
 This energy is a huge load that is applied to your cable and hardware in that fraction of a second.

 A dock spring on your cable is a dampener that arrests momentum and spreads the loading of your cable system over time, mitigating the sudden load.
 The only way to reduce shock and impact load is to increase the time it loads your system.
 Dock Springs are load dampeners that do exactly that.